 These are the three most common eligibility categories; the vast majority of naturalized citizens come through one of the above paths.
 Find a comprehensive list of eligibility categories in Chapter 4 of USCIS Guide to Naturalization.
 A permanent resident starts the naturalization process by filing Form N-400, Application for Naturalization.

-For more information about how to become a US citizen, download Become a U.S. Citizen – a free ebook for permanent residents interested in naturalization.
+For more information about naturalization and how to become a U.S. citizen, download Become a U.S. Citizen – a free ebook for permanent residents interested in naturalization.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for Green Card Renewal (Form I-90), the Citizenship Application (Form N-400), and several other immigration services.
+We provide support for the Application for Naturalization (Form N-400), Application for Certificate of Citizenship (Form N-600), and several other immigration services.